MobileFirst-Platform-Developer-Center/MotoCorpService/Lab/Contents/MFP-Security-Implement-Login/Readme.md

 In this lab you will explore the **Auth** service that will communicate between the **login controller** and the **security adapter**.

+> To learn more about the security adapter please see our getting started labs [here](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/authentication-and-security/creating-a-security-check/).

 Let's take a look at how this works.

 ![Login](login.png)

 ### Server Side Configuration

-1 - Go to your UserLogin Adapter folder and build the adapter
+1 - Go to your UserLogin Adapter folder and build the javascript adapter
 ```bash
 cd ./MotoCorpServer/Adapters/UserLogin
 mfpdev adapter build